-- Overall health and medical history
+- overall health and medical history

-- Extent of the condition
+- extent of the condition

-- Tolerance for specific treatment
+- tolerance for specific treatment

-- Treatment expectations
+- treatment expectations

-- Patient's choice
+- patient's choice

 Children can gain as many as 4 inches or more over the first 3 years of treatment.
 Another 3 inches or more can grow during the next 2 years.

-The goal of growth hormone treatments in adults and children is to restore energy, metabolism, and body shape.
+The goal of growth hormone treatments in adults and children is to restore energy, metabolism, and enhance body development or shape.
 It can help to reduce total body fat, especially around the belly.

-Many people experience an increase in general well-being and overall quality of life.
+Many people experience an increase in overall quality of life.

 Risks and side effects

 Most people handle HGH injection treatments well with few problems.
-There are some possible side effects, however, including:

-- Muscle aches
+- muscle aches

-- Joint discomfort
+- joint discomfort

-- Swelling of the hands and feet
+- swelling of the hands and feet

 Those who experience these symptoms or other problems should talk to their doctor.
 They can change the dose if necessary to help remedy the symptoms.

-- Serious illness
+- serious illness

-- Severe breathing problems
+- severe breathing problems

-- Multiple injuries
+- multiple injuries

 Surgery or radiation may be necessary to treat a tumor in the pituitary.
 Pituitary hormones may also have to be taken to correct a gland that is not working properly.

 Too much human growth hormone

-Long-term use of HGH injections can cause a condition called acromegaly because adults cannot grow taller by using the synthetic growth hormone.
-The high doses only thicken the person's bones instead of lengthening them.
+Adults cannot grow taller by using the synthetic growth hormone.
+High doses will thicken the person's bones instead of lengthening them.

 The skin area can also be affected and may turn thick, coarse, and hairy.
 The excess HGH levels can also lead to high blood pressure and heart disease.